 Rather than the components that make up a server, if we look at servers based on an example workload, we may have web servers and an MSSQL database server.

-These servers can be logically organised in resource groups.
-By placing those three servers in a Line of Business (LOB) resource group that provides web hosting, we can easily locate the all the appropriate Resources.
+These servers can be logically organised into resource groups.
+By placing those three servers in a Line of Business (LOB) resource group that provides web hosting, we can easily locate all the appropriate Resources.

 Another example of how resources can be grouped could be based on team functionality rather than LOB so that MSSQL servers are in one resource group managed by DBAs and web servers are in another managed by the app platform team.

 Azure Resource Explorer

 Browse to the Azure Resource Manager website (https://resources.azure.com) and log in if required.
 The list of subscriptions you have available will be shown, select the appropriate one.

 The resource groups in the subscription are automatically retrieved so choose the one which contains the resource you are after.